dmitryyagodin/dev-exercise/README.md

 1.1 Started the project
 1.2 Marked up the main elements
 1.3 Introduced responsive elements (flex)
-2.1 Searched for apropriate solutions and found this tutorial by Dylan Israel useful (see: https://youtu.be/ri5Nqe_IK50)
+1.4 Searched for apropriate solutions and found this tutorial by Dylan Israel useful (see: https://youtu.be/ri5Nqe_IK50)

 15.12.2020

-1.1 Added data load to the table.
+2.1 Added data load to the table.
-2.1.
-Added sorting by count by clicking on the column head 2.2 Added sorting by name by clicking on the column head 2.3 Added 2.1 and 2.2 functionality to an optional dropdown box 3.1 Added CSS styling to the table
+2.2.
+Added sorting by count by clicking on the column head 2.3 Added sorting by name by clicking on the column head 2.4 Added 2.1 and 2.2 functionality to an optional dropdown box (removed in 3.2) 2.5 Added CSS styling to the table (temporary)
-4.1 Added the sorting icons (asc/desc) to the column heads 4.2 Added the search icon to the search button
-5.1 Added the table footer element and placed the total results row there 6.1 Created scripts folder and have placed the script part there as a separate file
+2.6 Added the sorting icons (asc/desc) to the column heads 2.7 Added the search icon to the search button (removed in 3.2) 2.8 Added the table footer element and placed the total results row there 2.9 Created scripts folder and have placed the script part there as a separate file 2.10 Added the project to the github pages

+16.12.2020
+3.1 Added filterName function to filter table rows based on the input 3.2 Removed the search button and the dropdown box as redundant 3.3 Added radio buttons to switch from a default table view to a bar chart view 3.4 Placed all tools into a fieldset
+3.5 Added "back to the top" element
+3.6.1 Applied new fonts, shadow styling to the main elements, table borders off 3.6.2 Removed the legend element from the fieldset
+3.7 - fix or move filter input that matches substrings => made case sensitive filtering

 Backlog
-- add search by name functionality
 - plan out the footer
 - add the footer
 - format README.md
-- improve navigation (Back to the top) [Takaisin sivun alkuun /\]
-- add the project to the github pages
+- keep the filtered rows for sorting functions
+- radio buttons for male and female